 24 Hour Juror Reporting Status: (610) 782-3433

-This tape recorded message indicates which panels are required to report the following morning or the next day that court is in session.
+This tape recorded message indicates which sequence numbers are required to report the following morning or the next day that court is in session.

 District Court Administrator: (610) 782-3014